-The proposed amendment requires existing cemeteries be deeded as a separate lot with a minimum 20 foot wide private or public easement.
-Major subdivision shall provide access with a minimum 20 foot wide right-of-way (ROW) and a 12 foot wide travelway.
+The proposed amendment requires existing cemeteries be deeded as a separate lot with a 20 foot wide right-of-way (ROW) and a 12 foot wide travelway.

 (2) Subdivision Amendment 2: Land Disturbing Activity.
 The Planning Board was concerned that no provisions were provided to address illegal land disturbing activity in conjunction with a subdivision.